-- 10. In information provided in its transparency report in 2023, Ukraine indicated that antipersonnel mines, the presence of which was declared by Ukraine as part of the implementation of Article 4 of the Convention, are in the warehouses of the Armed Forces of Ukraine and will be destroyed in accordance with the commitments made after the cessation of hostilities and the restoration of the territorial integrity of Ukraine within its internationally recognised borders. - 11.
-In information provided in its transparency report in 2023, Ukraine reported that 3,364,433 stockpiled anti-personnel mines remained to be destroyed as of 1 January 2023, including 3,363,828 PFM-type and 605 OZM-4 type mines which were left in the Autonomous Republic of Crimea occupied by the Russian Federation.
-Ukraine also indicated that if the warehouses and arsenals where anti-personnel mines are stored are located in the territories occupied by Russia, or if they have been subjected to air and missile strikes by the armed forces of the Russian Federation, then information about such mines can be obtained only after the territory has been liberated, cleared and carrying out relevant inspections. - 12.
-Ukraine indicated that in 2022, implementation of programmes to destroy stockpiled antipersonnel mines has been suspended due to the ongoing full-scale invasion of the Russian Federation.
+- 11. In information provided in its transparency report in 2024, Ukraine indicated that antipersonnel mines, the presence of which was declared by Ukraine as part of the implementation of Article 4 of the Convention, are in the warehouses of the Armed Forces of Ukraine and will be destroyed in accordance with the commitments made after the cessation of hostilities and the restoration of the territorial integrity of Ukraine within its internationally recognised borders. - 12.
+In information provided in its transparency report in 2023, Ukraine indicated that in 2022, implementation of programmes to destroy stockpiled anti- personnel mines has been suspended due to the ongoing full-scale invasion of the Russian Federation. - 13.
+In information provided in its transparency report in 2024, Ukraine reported that 3,364,433 stockpiled anti-personnel mines remained to be destroyed as of 1 January 2024, including 3,363,828 PFM-type and 605 OZM-4 type mines which were left in the Autonomous Republic of Crimea occupied by the Russian Federation.
+Ukraine also indicated that if the warehouses and arsenals where anti-personnel mines are stored are located in the territories occupied by Russia, or if they have been subjected to air and missile strikes by the armed forces of the Russian Federation, then information about such mines can be obtained only after the territory has been liberated, cleared and carrying out relevant inspections.